 Survival Tips for the Creative Entrepreneur

-I want to give a little love to my fellow creative entrepreneurs who might be ready to throw in the towel.
+I want to give a little love to my fellow creative entrepreneurs who might need it.

 Everyone knows that being any sort of small business owner is hard work.
-But as a creative business owner, you not only have to manage the full gamut of responsibilities that comes along with a small business, but you also have to be able to tap into your creative juices on a consistent basis.
+But as a creative business owner, you not only have to manage the full gamut of responsibilities that comes along with a small business – you also have to be able to tap into your creative juices on a consistent basis.

-I totally get it.
-And while I’m certainly no expert, and I still feel like I’m figuring things out as I go when it comes to running a creative business, I do want to share a few tips that I try to keep in mind whenever I’m feeling a bit overwhelmed.
-Some “survival tips for the creative entrepreneur,” if you will.
+If you’re struggling to keep up with the constant hustle of owning a creative business, I feel ya.
+And while I still feel like I’m learning as I go when it comes to running my own business, I want to share a few tips I try to keep in mind whenever I’m feeling a bit overwhelmed.
+Some “survival tips,” if you will.
 I hope they might be of some help to you, too.

 Beware the comparison trap

 Every single one of us measures our success in life according to those around us.
-We can’t help it – as humans, we’re social creatures and we’re continually observing and learning from one another.
+We can’t help it – as humans, we’re constantly observing and learning from one another.
 So it makes sense that as creative entrepreneurs we would compare our work with that of others in the same field and use that as a barometer for our own success.

 I’m not going to tell you to stop comparing yourself to others.
 That would be pointless, of course.
-And really, comparing yourself to others isn’t even all bad, as long as it’s helping to drive you in a positive direction of growth as an artist.
+And really, comparing yourself to others isn’t even all bad, as long as it’s helping to drive you in a positive direction of growth as an artist and a business owner.

 Your journey is your own, and the work you produce is going to reflect that.

-Your success as a creative entrepreneur is not determined by anyone else (and that goes for all areas of life, really).
+Your success as a creative entrepreneur is not determined by anyone else.
 Your journey is your own, and the work you produce is going to reflect that.
 Trust in that and focus first on your own trajectory of growth, because that’s the only one that really matters.

 Take it easy on yourself (and each other)